aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/structures.md

 ##### SIGN

 During [Encrypt Structure](./encrypt-structure.md),
-SIGN signifies that the [Terminal Data](#terminal-data) MUST be included in the signature calcuations on the footer.
+SIGN signifies that the [Terminal Data](#terminal-data) MUST be included in the signature calculations on the footer.

 During [Decrypt Structure](./decrypt-structure.md),